Study – Work – Settlement

-Student visa, Tier 4, is to come and study in the UK.
-If you study at a degree level at a UK university, you can work part-time (usually 20 hours per week) during the term, full-time on vacation and full-time for 4 months after completion of the course.
+Student visa (formerly called Tier 4) is to come and study in the UK.
+If you study at a degree level at a UK university, you can work part-time 20 hours a week during the term, full-time on vacation and full-time for 4 months after completion of the course.

-At the moment, you can switch to Tier 2 General after completion of a degree course (or even within 3 months before that!).
-There are benefits for employers to hire Tier 4 graduates.
-A Tier 2 Sponsor doesn’t need to advertise a vacancy to the settled workers before hiring a Tier 4 migrant.
-Also, they can offer a New Entrant salary, which makes it more affordable for the employers and makes sponsorship more likely for the migrants.
-After 5 years on Tier 2 General you can qualify for settlement.
+You can switch to the new Skilled Worker visa after completion of a degree course, or even within 3 months before that!
+There are benefits for employers to hire Student graduates – they can offer a New Entrant salary, which makes it more affordable for the employers and makes sponsorship more likely for the migrants.
+After 5 years on this visa you can qualify for settlement.

 This visa is for Commonwealth citizens who with a grandparent born in the UK.
 It is for 5 years, allows to work and settle after 5 years.

 Global Talent visa